FP22FD/raindays-website-Interaction-Design-CA/README.md

 NB.
 The implemented website version is slightly different, because few improvements to the Figma/design files were made based on the `Design course` feedbacks from the Tutor.

 ### References

+Books:

+- by Alan Cooper, 2014.
+About Face: The Essentials of Interaction Design Paperback,
+- how to make duplicate and clone template/cloneNode() method: <https://www.w3schools.com/tags/tag_template.asp>

 - flexbox guide: <https://css-tricks.com/snippets/css/a-guide-to-flexbox/>
 - css grid guide: <https://css-tricks.com/snippets/css/complete-guide-grid/>